-1. The Map Function: The simplest method of using the database is the map function, located on the home page.
+The Map Function: The simplest method of using the database is the map function, located on the home page.
 The map function allows the user to see lists of CHP systems in each of the 50 states or territories.
-To access a list of existing CHP systems in a given state, simply click on that state in the map.
+To see basic information about a system, place your mouse pointer over the system.
+To see detailed information about the system and all others in the same state, click on the map marker.
+To go directly to the listing of systems within a given state, select that state from the "Go to state-level data" drop down menu.
 A table of existing CHP systems in that state will appear on a new page.

-2. The Filter Function: The filter function is available on any of the individual state pages.
-After choosing a state on the map and selecting it, a table of existing CHP systems will appear on a new page.
+The Filter Function: The filter function is available on any of the individual state pages.
+After choosing a facility on the map and selecting it, a table of existing CHP systems will appear on a new page.
+Alternatively, you can go directly to a list of state facilities by selecting the state name from the drop-down menu above the map.
 At the top of the table, there are headings for each of the pieces of information available in the table.
-The headings also have a filter function, which allows the user to sort the data by the desired information.
+There is also a filter function, which allows the user to sort the data by the desired information.

 Example: How many refineries in Wyoming use CHP?
 There are two ways to use the filter function to answer this question.

-A. Click on Wyoming in the map on the home page, and allow the list of existing CHP systems in Wyoming to appear.
-Go to the search bar below the word "Application" in the headings column.
-Type "Refining" and only the CHP systems located at refineries will appear.
+Click on a facility in Wyoming, or select Wyoming from the drop-down list of states on the home page, and allow the list of existing CHP systems in Wyoming to appear.
+Go to the search field and type "Refining" and only the CHP systems located at refineries will appear.

-B. Click on Wyoming in the map on the home page, and allow the list of existing CHP systems in Wyoming to appear.
+Click on a facility in Wyoming, or select Wyoming from the drop-down list of states on the home page, and allow the list of existing CHP systems in Wyoming to appear.
 Click on the up and down arrows next to the heading "Application."
 Clicking the down arrow will arrange the CHP systems in alphabetical order by application.
 Scroll down the list until the refineries appear.
 Clicking on the up arrow will produce the same effect, but with the systems arranged in reverse alphabetical order by application.

 A. Search for "hospitals" and then use the filter function to filter narrow down the data by state to see only installations at California hospitals.